 For example, if you have a 401(k) account with $100,000 in it and you wish to convert the entire account to your company’s Roth 401(k) option.
 If your marginal tax bracket for this additional income is 25%, this means that you would have a potential tax burden of $25,000 on this conversion.
 If you have other sources to pull this $25k from, then you can convert the entire $100,000 over to your Roth 401(k) plan.

-However (say it with me: “there’s always a however in life”), if you don’t have an extra $25,000 laying around to pay the taxes, you might need to withdraw the money from your 401(k) plan to pay the tax – which would also trigger a penalty on the withdrawal of an additional $10,000.
-So now your conversion has cost 35% overall – and the chance of such a conversion paying off due to higher taxes later becomes less likely.
+However (say it with me: “there’s always a however in life”), if you don’t have an extra $25,000 laying around to pay the taxes, you might need to withdraw the money from your 401(k) plan to pay the tax – which would also trigger the 10% penalty on the withdrawal plus tax which adds up to an additional $8,750.
+So now your conversion has cost nearly 34% overall – and the chance of such a conversion paying off due to higher taxes later becomes less likely.

 And then there’s the additional rub: most 401(k) plans have significant restrictions on taking an in-plan distribution such as the one mentioned above to pay the tax.
 Your plan may allow the Roth 401(k) conversion distribution, but not the regular distribution while you’re participating in the plan, so you’re stuck – and will be stuck with a huge tax bill the following April.